bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 Migrating from 10.0 to 11.1
 ===========================

-Upgrade to 11.1 is only supported from an Axon Ivy Engine 8.0 and higher.
+Upgrade to 11.1 is only supported from an |ivy-engine| 8.0 and higher.
-If you have an Axon Ivy Engine older than version 8.0 you need first to migrate to a newer version.
+If you have an |ivy-engine| older than version 8.0 you need first to migrate to a newer version.

 License
 *******

 |tag-ops-changed|

-You need to request a new license for Axon Ivy Engine 11.1.
+You need to request a new license for |ivy-engine| 11.1.

 Ivy Environments